Charged current neutrino scattering from nucleons: Results and discussions

-It may be observed from the figure that in the presence of second class current(SCC) assuming time reversal invariance~(Fig.~\ref{fig:QE_g2R}), which requires $g_{2} (Q^2)$ to be purely real i.e. $g_{2} (Q^2)= g_{2}^R (Q^2)$, the cross sections increases with the increase in the value of $g_{2}^{R} (0)$ and a change in the value of $g_{2}^{R} (0)$ from 0 to 3 results in an increase in the cross section by $25\%$ at $Q^2 \sim 0.4 - 0.6$~GeV$^2$, for both neutrino and antineutrino induced reactions.
-We find that a change of sign in $g_{2}(0)$ i.e. $g_{2}(0)= -3$ gives almost the same result $g_{2}(0)= +3$.
+It may be observed from the figure that in the presence of second class current assuming time reversal invariance~(Fig.~\ref{fig:QE_g2R}), which requires $g_{2} (Q^2)$ to be purely real i.e. $g_{2} (Q^2)= g_{2}^R (Q^2)$, the cross sections increases with the increase in the value of $g_{2}^{R} (0)$ and a change in the value of $g_{2}^{R} (0)$ from 0 to 3 results in an increase in the cross section by about $25\%$ at $Q^2 \sim 0.4 - 0.6$~GeV$^2$, for both neutrino and antineutrino induced reactions.
+We find that a change of sign in $g_{2}(0)$ i.e. $g_{2}(0)= -3$ gives almost the same result of the cross section as the one at $g_{2}(0)= +3$.
 In the case of second class currents assuming time reversal violation, which requires $g_{2} (Q^2)$ to be purely imaginary i.e. $g_{2} (Q^2)= g_{2}^I (Q^2)$, a similar effect on the cross section~(Fig.~\ref{fig:QE_g2I}) is observed, as seen in the case of second class currents assuming time reversal invariance.